My Content: Hubs, Answers, and Forums

 A well made knife can be a great hiking companion.
 Outbound Dan reviews several knives from multi-tools to neck knives for backpacking.

-Outbound Dan Human recounts the true story of a dangerous adventure in the Adirondack backcountry.
-Though it started off as a simple solo snowshoeing trip, a momentary lack of safety protocol pits him against potential death.
+Though it started off as a simple solo snowshoeing trip in the Adirondack backcountry, a momentary lack of safety protocol pits a backpacker against potential death.
 Only a knife can change his fate.

 Are you heading up to the Adirondack High Peaks to climb the popular Cascade and Porter mountains?
 Join Outbound Dan Human in his recent climb up the new Snow Princess Cascade slide.

 Be prepared for the perils of winter travel with this survival kit list.
 Use this roadside gear list to avoid disaster, dig out your car, stay the night, or walk out.

 An experienced backpacker shares his winter backpacking list of all the gear you need for cold weather camping.

 Outbound Dan Human recounts his more than two thousand-mile backpacking trip along the Appalachian Trail.
 Memories of the southbound thru hike are shared through a collection of pictures.

 From local day hikes to extended backpacking trips, everyone should carry the Ten Essentials while outdoors.